omonimus1/blog-jade-rubick/content/posts/2021-10-04--advice-for-using-goal-frameworks/index.md

 You’ll often find this isn’t negotiable (the CEO might insist on it or there might be a need to coordinate across departments), so I just try to minimize it to the extent possible.
 One trick I have found useful here is when someone is pushing for a specific deliverable to be a part of the goals for the quarter, I ask what the outcome the project is intending to drive.
 That can provide some flexibility in how you reach that outcome.

- \
-Another thing I’ve found is that you don’t get out of projects in OKRs for free.
-You generally need to have your own [system for tracking and communicating](https://www.rubick.com/demo-driven-development/) the status of these things.
-Otherwise, the goal system will try and fill the void.
+I’ve found you don’t get out of projects in OKRs for free.
+Unless you provide your own [system for tracking and communicating](https://www.rubick.com/demo-driven-development/) the status of projects, people's information needs won't be met.
+Then, the goal system will seem like a solution to fill the void.

 ### Make goals fluid